blekenbleu/STLink-vscode-arduino/README.md

 	but `boards.txt`, `platform.txt` and `programmers.txt` lack `stlink` back to at least 2.5.0...

 ## Enable ST-Link for [VSCode-Arduino](https://blekenbleu.github.io/static/VSCodeArduino/programming.htm):
-- Download this ZIP and extract to a folder
+- Extract <a href=https://github.com/blekenbleu/STLink-vscode-arduino/archive/refs/heads/master.zip>this Download ZIP</a> to a folder
-- Download an appropriate [**arduino-cli** release](https://github.com/arduino/arduino-cli/releases) and copy its executible here.
+- Download an appropriate [**arduino-cli** release](https://github.com/arduino/arduino-cli/releases) and copy its binary to that folder.
-- Configure vscode-arduino to find `arduino-cli` *in this folder*.
+- Configure vscode-arduino to find `arduino-cli` *in that folder*.
 - adding `GenF4.programmer.default=stlink` in `boards.txt` was essential to Black Pill uploading.
-	- `Arduino: Upload` and `Arduino CLI: Upload` work;
+	- Working:&nbsp; `Arduino: Upload` and `Arduino CLI: Upload`
-	- `Arduino CLI: Upload using Programmer` does *NOT*
+	- *NOT* working:&nbsp; `Arduino CLI: Upload using Programmer`
 		- `stlink.programmer.transport_script={runtime.platform.path}/debugger/select_hla.cfg`
 			in `programmers.txt` did not help.
+- This `boards.txt` has been hacked to work with STM32 Black Pill;
 - `boards.txt` **must be editted for each STM32 board *other than* Black Pill**,
 	according to [stm32duino Arduino_Core_STM32 Commit f9a35fd](https://github.com/stm32duino/Arduino_Core_STM32/commit/f9a35fd714b889475e067d8c2c72c551ea3c0cba)
 	- that typically involves adding a single line `[whatever].programmer.default=stlink`